Interfaith Alliance: Leadership

-In July 2022, Rev. Paul Raushenbush, was named president and CEO of Interfaith Alliance.
-He succeeded Rabbi Jack Moline, who had held the post since 2015, and Rev. Dr. C. Welton Gaddy, who serve as President Emiriti of the organization.
+In July 2022, Paul Raushenbush, was named president and CEO of Interfaith Alliance.
+He succeeded Jack Moline, who had held the post since 2015, who previously had succeeded C. Welton Gaddy, who served as President Emeritus of the organization.

 Partner organizations

 Interfaith Alliance and its partner organization, Interfaith Alliance Foundation, work out of their main office in Washington, D.C.
-The group has local affiliates around the United States.
+The group has a network of over 30 chapters and affiliated organizations in states and cities across the country.

+In 2025, Interfaith Alliance partnered with the American Library Association on “Faith for Libraries,” a campaign opposing book censorship and supporting libraries and librarians.
+The effort followed the groups’ 2024 creation of the Banned Books, Banned Beliefs resource on censorship and religious freedom.

 Views

 Interfaith Alliance recognizes the powerful role that religion plays in America, and it values the positive impact that religious belief can have on American politics.
 However, Interfaith Alliance's concern is that religion and the United States government are becoming dangerously entangled.
 Interfaith Alliance believes that religion is being manipulated as a tool to influence policy and advance political strategy.
-Interfaith Alliance works to ensure the sanctity of religion and the integrity of politics.
-The group also supports an end to discrimination based on sexual orientation.
+It works to ensure the sanctity of religion and the integrity of politics.
+The group opposes all forms of discrimination and persecution on the basis of religion and supports the rights of LGBTQ+ Americans and religious minorities.
+It has warned against the Trump administration and other politicians advancing a “white Christian nationalist agenda.”

+Interfaith Alliance opposed state-level legislation requiring public schools to display the Ten Commandments, including measures in Louisiana and Texas, arguing that such mandates threaten religious freedom and church-state separation.